Palmetto Air Service since 1968

 The first boss

 WacoWaco came to take over Rudder's job in the summer of 2006.
 She'd spent a long time at the pound before she found a person she wanted to go home with (Woody).
 She's a true labrador retriever -- although she doesn't care a hoot about tennis balls unless they belong to someone else, she'll chase after her yellow lab pal Cheyenne and bring her back every time.
-She's happy to greet all comers with a wag and a lick and a good check to see if they have anything edible she can pilfer.
+She's happy to greet all comers with a wag and a lick and a good check to see if they have anything edible she can filch.

 As ever, it's our students who make us what we are.
 Our graduates are instructing, flying for major and regional airlines, in the military, and serving as charter and corporate pilots.
 They're building airplanes, and they're flying for business instead of driving or riding.
 They're also flying their friends and families to places they might never get to otherwise.
 We'd love for you to join them.